tspg/tspgirc/README.md

 Configuration is located in `plugins/TSPGIRC/config.yml` and is pretty self-explanatory.

-The bot is controlled using the `/irc` command in game.
+The bot is controlled using the `/irc` command in-game.